 In 2016 I decided to test some of the theories that I had developed about Italian grape varieties in Australia and I purchased my first tonne of grapes; sangiovese from the Heathcote region.
 My intention was to use some techniques that I hoped would create a wine that was fresh, crunchy, textural but above all, delicious!
 I was so thrilled and surprised with the results, that I decided to continue in the 2017 vintage, and thus the Vino Intrepido project was born.

 Both vintages have been documented on my YouTube channel, and you can see the playlist below.
 Hopefully it should explain my processes for all the wines thus far, but if you have any questions please feel free to get in touch.
-I’m excited to finally have all three 2017 and my original 2016 wine available for sale!
-Contact me now on firstname.lastname@example.org!
+I’m excited to say that two of the wines are now SOLD OUT!
+The other two are STILL AVAILABLE and you can find out about them below!
+Contact me now on email@example.com!

 I love sangiovese, and there is no shortage of it either from Italy or here in Australia, as one of the most planted Italian varieties in both countries.
 Sangiovese is quite adaptable to it’s environment, and also quite malleable in the winery, meaning you can get a great number of styles from rosé to full-bodied and complex reds.
 My particular preference when it comes to sangiovese is for lighter crunchier styles that show a bit of savoury texture, and I think the Heathcote region is ideal for this style of sangiovese.